 This should not come as a surprise because marketers measure everything.
 Being meticulous about every key metric will help you implement small changes to your emails that will yield large results.

 Email Marketing Tips

 Whilst you probably do not think twice about the formatting or subject line of an email you send to a friend, email marketing requires a lot more consideration.
-Everything from the time you send your email to the devices on which your email could be opened matters.
+As a result, everything from the time you send your email to the devices on which your email could be opened matters.
 The goal with every email is to generate more leads, which makes crafting a marketing email a much more involved process than other emails you have written.

 Here are some components of a successful marketing email:

-Personalization: Write every email like you are sending it to a friend.
-Be personable and address your reader in a familiar tone.
+Write every email like you are sending it to a friend.
+Therefore, be personable and address your reader in a familiar tone.

+Social media is a great place to promote your brand, however, email can be a great place too.
 Email is not dead, it is one of the few marketing channels we can use to build an authentic connection with the humans that keep our businesses alive.
 Email marketing is not spam, it is not a personal note from an old friend either.
-It is something in between.
-Your customers do not give their information lightly and if used correctly email marketing can be both a relationship-building and profit-building tool.
-I hope this guide helps you create a successful email marketing strategy.
+Therefore, it is something in between.
+Customers do not give their information lightly.
+If used correctly email marketing can be both a relationship-building and profit-building tool.
+As a result, I hope this guide helps you create a successful email marketing strategy.